b0ase/nerd/README.md

 # 🚀 BACDS Desktop - BitNet Platform Foundation

-A revolutionary Bitcoin-Addressed Content Delivery System that evolved from a desktop JPEG renamer into the foundation for the **BitNet** decentralized content delivery network.
+A revolutionary Bitcoin-Addressed Content Delivery System that serves as the foundation for the **BitNet** decentralized content delivery network.
 This application demonstrates how Bitcoin addresses can serve as both payment endpoints AND network endpoints for peer-to-peer content delivery.

 ## 🌐 BitNet Ecosystem